McNeal (play): Summary and response

 The play deals with topics such as artificial intelligence, artistic integrity, plagiarism, and copyright infringement.

 Emily Eakins of The New York Times called the play "provocative...Akhtar pushes beyond the confines of the usual morality play" and Jeffrey Goldberg in The Atlantic called the play "transfixing in part because it tracks without flinching the disintegration of a celebrated writer, and in part because Akhtar goes to a place that few writers have visited so effectively—the very near future, in which large language models threaten to undo our self-satisfied understanding of creativity, plagiarism, and originality."

 Production history

 Broadway (2024)

 Previews of the play began on Broadway on September 5, 2024, at the Vivian Beaumont Theater at Lincoln Center.
 The show officially opened on September 30.
 It was directed by Bartlett Sher.

 The production's limited engagement ran until November 24, 2024, finishing with 23 previews and 53 regular performances.

 Austria (2025)

 The Austrian premiere of the play began at the Burgtheater in March 2025 starring Joachim Meyerhoff as Jacob McNeal.

 Düsseldorf (2025)

 In September 2025, the Düsseldorfer Schauspielhaus production premieres, starring Thiemo Schwarz as Jacob McNeal.
 It's directed by German director Philipp Rosendahl and choreographed by Canadian choreographer Alessia Ruffolo.

+Milwaukee (2026)

+McNeal became the best‑selling production in the history of the newly named at the Herro‑Franke Studio Theater, a blackbox theater at the Milwaukee Rep. Directed by Mark Clements, the titular role was played by Peter Bradbury, with Jeanne Paulsen as Stephie, Ty Fanning as Holden, N’Jameh Camara as Natasha, Jessica Ko as Dr. Sahra, Sara Sadjadi as Dipti and Bridget Ann White as Francine.